 Q. AM I ELIGIBLE TO SUBMIT MY PERFUME?

-We do not accept reformulations or re-releases of perfumes that were released to market before January 1, 2018 (see the FAQ section below for more about reformulations or re-releases).
+We do not accept reformulations or re-releases of perfumes that were released to market before January 1, 2023 (see the section below for more about reformulations or re-releases).
 We accept submissions from companies that are independently owned, or owned by a parent company with no more than four perfume companies in its holdings.

 Q. HOW MANY SUBMISSIONS CAN I SEND?

-A. We limit the amount of submissions to three per perfume company (or individual creative entity, in the case of the Sadakichi Award).
+A. We limit the amount of submissions to three per perfume company (or individual creative entity, in the case of the Sadakichi Award) per category.